 Who are Business Angel investors

 Angel investors are generally well-off people who provide small investments for start-up or growing businesses.
 In return they usually receive equity – a percentage of the ownership of the business.
-There are generous tax breaks to encourage business growth with this kind of investment, through the Government’s Enterprise Investment Scheme.
+There are generous tax breaks to encourage business growth with this kind of investment, through the Government’s Enterprise Investment Scheme and the Seed Enterprise Investment Scheme.
 A study by NESTA in 2009 found that the average investment was £42,000 and the average equity stake was 8%.
 There’s no ‘set amount’ for angel investment which can be as small as a £5,000 and go up to several £million.
-The tax break for investors was doubled to £1 million in 2011.
 Angel investors will be looking for a good return on their investment and they are generally looking for an exit, or sale of their shares, within 5 years.

 Most business angel relationships are sourced by the business seeking investment through their own networks.
 There are also several Business Angel Networks which help to match-make businesses with potential investors.
 Those networks also enable angel investors to share research efforts and pool capital.